Head and Neck Cancer

 Prognosis

 Prognosis is varied, mainly dependent on the subtype and TNM staging (Table 1).
-Newer classifications have included separate sections for HNSCC secondary to HPV, however these are often not universally used.
+Of note, newer classifications have included separate sections for HNSCC secondary to HPV, however these are often not universally used.

 Site